leandromonaco/Documentation/software-development-objectives.md

 ## Culture

-Foster a culture that fosters information flow and trust.
+Cultivate a culture that fosters information flow and trust.

 - High cooperation.
 - Messengers are trained.